Aquasoil (aquarium plant substrate)

 In a system

-- Releases ammonia for 2-6 weeks after wetting; designed for fishless planted aquariums where this is a feature, not a bug
+- Leaches ammonia for roughly 2-6 weeks after wetting (ADA Aquasoil Amazonia can spike ammonia to around 2 ppm); designed for fishless planted aquariums where this dose feeds plants during cycling

-- Breaks down into mud over 2-3 years, clogging pumps, plumbing, and grow-bed drains
+- Breaks down into mud over about 2-3 years, clogging pumps, plumbing and grow-bed drains

-- Costs 5-10× what LECA or expanded shale costs for an inferior outcome in a fish-bearing system
+- Costs several times what LECA or expanded shale costs, for an inferior outcome in a fish-bearing system

-- Sometimes recommended online by people confusing aquaponics with high-tech planted aquariums; the two have opposite requirements
+- Sometimes recommended online by people conflating aquaponics with high-tech planted aquariums, which have opposite requirements

 Notes

-There is no situation in which aquasoil is a better choice than LECA or expanded shale for an aquaponics media bed.
+There is no situation in which aquasoil is a better choice than LECA or expanded shale for an aquaponics media bed; its deliberate ammonia release, made for fishless planted-tank cycling, is actively dangerous to fish.
 The closest legitimate use is a planted aquarium with no aquaponics component.

 See the full aquaponics media reference for comparison, or use the aquaponics system designer to plan a complete setup.